TeamSirenix/odin-serializer/README.md

 This is an important distinction - serializers are the outward "face" of the system, and are all hardcoded into the system.
 There is a hardcoded serializer type for each atomic primitive, and a catch-all ComplexTypeSerializer that handles all other types by wrapping the use of formatters.

-Formatters are what translates an actual C# object into the data that it consists of.
+Formatters are what translates an actual C# object into the primitive data that it consists of.
 They are the primary point of extension in OdinSerializer - they tell the system how to treat various special types.
 For example, there is a formatter that handles arrays, a formatter that handles multi-dimensional arrays, a formatter that handles dictionaries, and so on.

 OdinSerializer ships with a large number of custom formatters for commonly serialized .NET and Unity types.
 An example of a custom formatter might be the following formatter for Unity's Vector3 type: